Rubén Albarrán: Biography

 He had music as a hobby from secondary school, participating in school bands.
 Initially he wanted to play the electric guitar, but his parents insisted in buying him an acoustic, school teaching instrument which Albarrán studied, for which he broke it at the end of the course.
 His first guitar was a Sonatone, although afterwards he chose to be a vocalist.

 In high school he already settled in to diverse musical groups that played at private parties like in bars in Ciudad Satélite in the mid-1980s.
 The first of them had names like Trial and Flanger, and the second was called Torah, a band playing their own compositions and covers of bands like The Police and artists like Charly García.
 Albarrán joined as a singer and he stood out for his talent in reaching high notes in songs by Led Zeppelin and Sting.
 Torah appeared as a band based in bars in the commercial area of Ciudad Satélite like Satelite Rocks, Spequio's and High Tower, in which bands with the record label Comrock played, including Ritmo Peligroso, Casino Shanghai and Mask, among others.

 He met Joselo Rangel at the Universidad Autónoma Metropolitana, Azcapotzalco campus, shortly after the earthquake of 1985 when both were studying design (Joselo, industrial design; Rubén, graphic design), since Joselo had seen Rubén sing with Torah in the bar Rocks de Ciudad Satélite and Albarrán recognized Joselo as part of Shine, a band in which Joselo played bass.
 Both used their free time at university to listen to bands on a boombox, with cassettes that they recorded and finding affinity in listening to bands that their classmates did not listen to as much.

-With Joselo I could share all that music that I couln't with anyone else.
+With Joselo I could share all that music that I couldn't with anyone else.
 So we spent a year at school without going to class, only listening to music.
 We listened on the playground, he brought his cassette recorder.
 And my girlfriend at that time also brought her recorder.
 We played cassettes of The Cure, La Unión, all the Spanish scene, Loquillo, Radio Futura.
 Then we started to talk of making the band.